Nathalia1234/sistema-agendamento-consultas/README.md

 ---

-## Estrutura do Banco de Dados
+## Estrutura do Banco de Dados (PostgreSQL - Neon)

-As tabelas principais criadas no Neon são:
+As tabelas utilizadas no backend:

 ```
 CREATE TABLE users (